nathan4sch/CS180_Project5/README.md

 - The client that handles all user functions and sends information to Server.java.
 ## Server.java
 - The server handles all information sent to it by clients.
 Whenever a client sucessfully signs in, the server allocates a new thread to the client, allowing for multiple clients to be handled simultaneously.
+## LoginFrame.java
+- The JFrame GUI that users use to sign in and create new accounts.
+If a user sucessfully creates a new account, they will be redirected to the corresponding GUI for either buyers or sellers.
+- LoginFrame checks for a valid email input which requires the email to have a "@" and requires the password to be at least 6 characters long.
+If the sign in credentials are correct, users will be redirected to either MainBuyerFrame.java or MainSellerFrame.java based on their corresponding account type.
+## MainBuyerFrame.java
+- Main Buyer Dashboard for all buyer functionalities.
+### The left panel shows the Furniture Marketplace that lists all the products available for purchase.
+- Users can select an item by clicking on it.
+Once highlited, users can right click to either see more details of the product or click add to cart to add the item to cart.
+Adding to cart will prompt the user to enter the quantity of the product to add.
+If the amount is equal or less than the amount in stock, the product will sucessfully be added to their cart.
+- Users can search for a product by its name, description, or store name.
+This will make the Furniture Marketplace dashboard only show the items searched for.
+- Users can refresh the dashboard to reflect changes made by Sellers (Adding new items, editing prices, etc.)
+### The right panel shows buttons that contain other functions for Buyers.
+- **View Cart: ** redirects the user to CartFrame.java
+- **Sort Dashboard: **
 ## Buyer.java
 - Contains all methods the buyers may use.
 These methods are called in Server.java.
 ## Seller.java